yoctoproject/poky/documentation/migration-guides/migration-1.6.rst

 Licensing
 ---------

-The top-level ``LICENSE`` file has been changed to better describe the license of the various components of :term:`OpenEmbedded-Core (OE-Core)`.
+The top-level :term:`LICENSE` file has been changed to better describe the license of the various components of :term:`OpenEmbedded-Core (OE-Core)`.
 However, the licensing itself remains unchanged.